Anita Perez Ferguson

-Anita Perez Ferguson, born in 1949 in Santa Barbara, California, is a speaker, author and international consultant.
+Anita Perez Ferguson, born in 1949 in Los Angeles, California, is a speaker, author and international consultant.

 She has a BA in Communications from Westmont College (1971), an MA in Counseling Psychology from the University of Santa Clara, and an MA in Management from the University of Redlands.
+Also, a PhD in Human and Organizational Systems from Fielding University (2010).

 Background

 In 1990, Ms. Perez Ferguson was the Democratic candidate for the US House of Representatives in California's 19th congressional district.
 In 1992, she was the Democratic candidate for the U.S. House of Representatives in California's 23rd congressional district.